Arronk/My-Coding-Journey/LogR2.md

 Hopefully get more time at the computer tomorrow to get back onto pset4 and hopefully get it finished.
 Really looking forward to having pset4
 & pset5 completed so I can get onto the second half of the course which focuses more on practical web dev projects with html, css, python and databases.

+## Day 6: 24.07.2018

+### Progress: Another day preoccupied with getting my new meap prep and training routine sorted so just watched the week 4 shorts

+Not much to report.
+Spent about 1.5 hours just watching the week 4 shorts in CS50.
+I would really like to get to a point where I can comfortably implement data structures and understand which structure would be most suitable for a given situation.